 From the experts: Medigap enrollees have the option to add a Medicare Part D prescription drug plan.
 Our research team analyzed carriers across the nation to find our top Medicare Part D plans for seniors.

 Advantages and Disadvantages of Medigap

 Because Medicare does not have an out-of-pocket maximum, chronic or critical conditions could spell financial disaster.
-Medigap supplemental plans can minimize that risk, but their value depends on individual circumstances.
+Medigap plans can minimize that risk, but their value depends on individual circumstances.
 They aren't equally beneficial for everyone, so it's essential to weigh the pros and cons.

 What We Like About Medigap